20 Breathtaking Tourist Spots in Mindanao You Shouldn’t Miss This 2021

 19. Dahican Beach

 Dahican Beach is one of the most-visited Davao tourist spots.
-It’s popular for surfers, skimboarders and beach bums, that offers a simple, unspoiled slice of paradise with a stunning crescent-shaped coastline and thrilling waves for an adrenaline rush.
+It’s popular for surfers, skimboarders, and beach bums, that offers a simple, unspoiled slice of paradise with a stunning crescent-shaped coastline and thrilling waves for an adrenaline rush.
+It’s like a place that walked out straight from a travel brochure Mindanao.
+So in case you need inspiration for your beauty of Mindanao sketch, Dahican Beach is the perfect setting.

 How to get there: Outside Davao City airport, or at the Ecoland Transport Terminal, ride the Bachelor Express bus to Mati.
 You can also ride a van at Gaisano Mall or Victoria Plaza.
 From Mati City Bus Terminal, hire a habal-habal or tricycle to take you to Dahican Beach.